 What Is Phase One of Treatment?

-Phase One of the treatment will start when your child still has baby teeth remaining.
+Phase One of the treatment will start when your child has baby teeth remaining.
 Your dentist will use an appliance to make any changes to the teeth and their alignment that need to be made.
-In some cases, baby teeth will need to be removed from the mouth so that a spot for permanent teeth is cleared.
+In some cases, baby teeth will need to be removed from the mouth to clear a spot for permanent teeth.
 After this treatment has been completed, there will be a short resting period that is determined by your dental professional.

 What Is Phase Two of Treatment?

-This treatment gives children a chance at having a healthy and beautiful smile early in life.
-It’s excellent for children that may be at risk of developing orthodontic issues that will need to be treated in the future.
+This treatment gives children a chance to have a healthy and beautiful smile early in life.
+It’s excellent for children who may be at risk of developing orthodontic issues that need to be treated.